 Real World Testing

-Transportation was easy – the tripod took up less space than expected in my luggage, and fit easily in a daypack while walking around.
-Setting up took under a minute, with the tripod extending quickly and both legs and central pole locking firmly in place, and breaking it back down for storage took even less time.
+Transportation is easy – the tripod fits easily in a daypack while walking around.
+Setting up takes under a minute, with the tripod extending quickly and both legs and central pole locking firmly in place, and breaking it back down for storage took even less time.

 With such a lightweight piece of gear, stability is always a concern when using heavy cameras.
-While the Monoshot was rock-solid with phones and smaller cameras, it did sway a little with a DSLR attached at maximum extension.
-I'd recommend using the mini-tripod by itself, or the full kit no more than 50% extended, if you've got a heavy device on the end.
+While the Monoshot was rock-solid with phones and smaller cameras, it does sway a little with a DSLR attached at maximum extension.
+Use the mini-tripod by itself, or the full kit no more than 50% extended, if you've got a heavy device on the end.

-I found that on flat ground, locking each of the tripod legs at a 90 degree angle provided the most stable base.
-When the ground was uneven, though, it was easy to alter one or two of the legs, then move the ball joint on top to level the horizon as needed before locking it into place.
+On flat ground, locking each of the tripod legs at a 90 degree angle provides the most stable base.
+When the ground is uneven, though, it's easy to alter one or two of the legs, then move the ball joint on top to level the horizon as needed before locking it into place.

-The smartphone mount kept various phones locked in place in both portrait and landscape mode, even inside their cases, and the Bluetooth remote fired the camera shutter without any extra configuration after initial pairing.
+The smartphone mount keeps various phones locked in place in both portrait and landscape mode, even inside their cases, and the Bluetooth remote fires the camera shutter without any extra configuration after initial pairing.

-There was no problem with a GoPro either – after screwing it into place and making sure it was level, it stayed firmly locked.
+There is no problem with a GoPro either – after screwing it into place and making sure it was level, it stays firmly locked.
 Whether you're looking to hold the monopod section in your hand to take a selfie, or use the Monoshot as a traditional tripod, it'll work just fine with smaller devices.

 The Monoshot is a well-constructed, ingenious addition to the existing range of tripods for travelers.
 It's an appropriate size and weight for all but the lightest travelers, and provides enough features to make it the only tripod most people will need for any trip.
 Recommended.